-Daily acts of sexism go unnoticed by men, womenJune 13th, 2011 in Psychology & Psychiatry
+Daily acts of sexism go unnoticed by men, womenJune 13, 2011 in Medicine & Health / Psychology & Psychiatry

 Nearly everyone can recognize the stereotypical scene of construction workers catcalling women as being sexist, but both men and women tend to overlook the more subtle daily acts of sexism they encounter, according to a recent study from Psychology of Women Quarterly (published by SAGE on behalf of the Society for the Psychology of Women, Division 35 of the American Psychological Association).